-What will this pie chart look like in ten years if people in the west continue to have fewer babies while the developing world continue to go at it like rabbits?
 According to http://www.overpopulation.org/ if we continue at our present rates, our population will be over 11 billion by 2035!!!
 And what then, will Australia still be sitting there with it’s 21 million people?
-How long will it take for the poverty-stricken masses to turn up on our shores?
-Am I a horribly cruel person to not want this to happen?
+I don’t think so.
 With Australia’s rivers drying up there just ain’t enough water for everyone.
 Nor infrastructure, or systems for food, housing, anything…

 And so I worry, might my passionate pursuits to make a more socially just world bring the extinction of my own culture, my country’s wealth and the life style, and all the opportunities our ancestors dedicated their lives to deliver?

 While our own culture is no where near perfect, with its insatiable desires and materialistic emptiness, western culture has A LOT to offer: freedom; the scientific quest for knowledge; the creativity that comes from competition; the opportunities for individualistic pursuits.
 It would be a big shame to lose it in place of an overpopulated communistic uncreative mess.